automl/HpBandSter/docs/source/quickstart.rst

 To get started, we will guide you through a some basic examples.

-- First, we will explain the basic usage of BOHB by optimizing a toy function with
+1) we will explain the basic usage of BOHB by optimizing a toy function
-- Second, we will expand the optimizer to parallel evaluations with a more realistic example
+2) we will expand the optimizer to parallel evaluations with a more realistic example
-- Third, we will show you how to do warmstarting with BOHB and how to use the visualization tool
+3) we will show you how to do warmstarting with BOHB and how to use the visualization tool
-- Also, you can use BOHB with `CAVE <https://github.com/automl/CAVE>`_ to analyze the results
+4) You can use BOHB with `CAVE <https://github.com/automl/CAVE>`_ to analyze the results